 Any serious injury to the musculoskeletal system is considered trauma, and these injuries can involve bones, joints, muscles, ligaments, tendons, and other soft tissues.
 Typically, these injuries occur due to external issues, such as car accidents, falls, or sports mishaps.

 Trauma often causes immediate pain, swelling, and other symptoms, and recovery often necessitates the care of an orthopedic specialist.
-Kristopher Downing, MD, and our team at Upper Extremity Specialists, of Ortho 1 Medical Group, offer trauma care for people with shoulder, arm, wrist, and hand injuries.
+Kristopher Downing, MD, & James Andry, MD at Upper Extremity Specialists, of Ortho 1 Medical Group, offer trauma care for people with shoulder, arm, wrist, and hand injuries.

 Our team provides prompt diagnostic services and treatment for some of the most common orthopedic injuries, including: